Devolution FAQs Frequently Asked Questions

 • 2028: Reorganisation completed and unitary councils go live.

-As part of Sussex and Brighton's inclusion in the priority programme, Adur & Worthing Councils have been undertaking engagement with staff, elected members, communities, and partners to explore what devolution and LGR could mean for our area.
-This will ensure local voices are heard and shape the approach as discussions progress.
+As part of our inclusion in the priority programme, we have been working with other West Sussex authorities to engage with staff, elected members, communities, and partners to explore what devolution and LGR could mean for our area.
+This has ensured local voices have been heard and shaped the business case that was submitted to the government in September.

 Why have Adur & Worthing Councils undertaken their own engagement exercise?